-VMD 1.9.2The Theoretical and Computational Biophysics Group is pleased to announce VMD version 1.9.2.
+VMD 1.9.3The Theoretical and Computational Biophysics Group is pleased to announce VMD version 1.9.3.

 VMD incorporates many new improvements for high quality rendering and export of molecular scenes, new analysis features, support for new molecular data file formats, and many performance improvements.
 Many new and updated structure building and analysis tools have been added in this release, easing the process of preparing, running, and analyzing biomolecular simulations.
 This release also contains many performance and efficiency improvements that are particiularly beneficial for modeling, visualizing, and analyzing very large structures with over 100 million atoms.
-VMD makes extensive use of multi-core processors and GPU acceleration to speed up computationally demanding analysis and visualization tasks including key structure and trajectory analysis features, interactive molecular dynamics, and high-quality ray tracing of molecular scenes.
+VMD makes extensive use of multi-core processors, vector instruction set extensions such as Intel SSE, AVX, and AVX-512, and IBM VSX, as well as GPU acceleration to speed up computationally demanding analysis and visualization tasks including key structure and trajectory analysis features, interactive molecular dynamics, and high-quality ray tracing of molecular scenes.